mitchallen/zmq-json-sub/README.md

 The complete example can be found in the __examples/demo__ folder.

-This example shows how to create a simple app that subcribes to a JSON messages from a publisher.
+This example shows how to create a simple app that subcribes to JSON messages from a publisher.

 File: __examples/demo/config.js__